spraakbanken/sparv-pipeline/docs/developers-guide/sparv-classes.md

 - `split()`: Split name into annotation name and attribute.
 - `read()`: Read arbitrary corpus level string data from annotation file.

+## AnnotationName
+Use this class when only the name of an annotation is of interest, not the actual data.
+The annotation will not be added as a prerequisite for the annotator, meaning that the use of `AnnotationName` will not automatically trigger the creation of the referenced annotation.

+**Arguments:**

+- `name`: The name of the annotation.
+- `source_file`: The name of the source file.

 ## AnnotationData